Are you waiting for your Windows 10 update? If so, you’re a target for ransomware!

 Have you received an email recently with an unusual attachment?
 It may be the trojan downloader waski, disguised as a pdf file.
 This banking trojan steals login credentials by directing users to modified versions of bank websites.
 It can also directly intercept the traffic containing login information in most popular browsers like Chrome and IE.

-Banking trojan Vawtrak is attacking banks and financial institutions in Canada.
-The financial malware uses a man-in-the-middle attack to steal information but also has advanced capabilities like remote desktop control, botnet creation and more.
+Banking trojan Vawtrak is attacking financial institutions in Canada.
+It uses a man-in-the-middle attack to steal information but also has advanced capabilities like RDP and botnet creation.

 A new version of SMS Trojan Podec emerged that can bypass CAPTCHA protection, turn devices into bots and subscribe to various paid packages without user authorization.

 Microsoft warns that hackers are using email to phish for users to turn on the macro features in Microsoft Office in order to install malware.

 It has been discovered that a Chinese smartphone company by the name of Coolpad has loaded Android phones with malware that steals information, installs apps and can disable system features.